ThomNewton/Deadpan/Tools used in the project.md

 We used TMDB (https://www.themoviedb.org/) API to access information about the films present in the database.

-We used Google Fonts (https://fonts.google.com/) to change the font of the project to variations of Crimson Text.
+We used Google Fonts (https://fonts.google.com/) to change the fonts of the project to variations of Crimson Text.